Mechanical ventilation: Intermittent abdominal pressure ventilator

 Another type is the intermittent abdominal pressure ventilator that applies pressure externally via an inflated bladder, forcing exhalation, sometimes termed exsufflation.
 The first such apparatus was the Bragg-Paul Pulsator.
 The name of one such device, the Pneumobelt made by Puritan Bennett has to a degree become a generic name for the type.

 Oscillator

 The most commonly used high frequency ventilator and only one approved in the United States is the 3100A from Vyaire Medical.
 It works by using very small tidal volumes by setting amplitude and a high rate set in hertz.
 This type of ventilation is primarily used in neonates and pediatric patients who are failing conventional ventilation.

 High Frequency Jet Ventilation

 The first type of high frequency ventilator made for neonates and the only jet type is made by Bunnell Incorporated.
 It works in conjunction with a separate CMV ventilator to add pulses of air to the control breaths and PEEP.

+One lung ventilation

+In some situations as intrathoracic surgery or massive airway bleeding, there can be a need to separate one lung from ventilation and use a single lung for gas exchange.
+Usually, a double lumen tube is inserted for this procedure, but even a bronchial blocker may be used.
+To maintain a sufficient gas exchange and avoid trauma in the ventilated lung, tidal volume and respiratory rate should be adjusted, which may lead to higher mechanical stress and inflammatory reactions.
+Furthermore, a hypoxic vasonstriction reflex in the non-ventilated lung is triggering several physiological changes that may compromise the hemodynamic situation of the patient.